Reconnect, then Reinvent

 With the Starbucks turnaround, one of those key changes has been the introduction of Via, its instant coffee.
 Taking 20 years to invent (“primarily because we couldn’t replicate the taste of Starbucks coffee in an instant”), Via in its first year did more than $US180 million in sales.

-In summary, to turn an organization around, bold steps are required.
+In summary, to turn an organisation around, bold steps are required.
 Firstly to get back to core principles that are at the heart and passion of what made you successful in the first place, and then to initiate innovations that take the organization to its next level of evolution.

 Points to reflect today:

-- How well are you doing in living out your core mission and values?
+• How well are you doing in living out your core mission and values?
 What more could you do to fulfil your mission and live your core values?

 Love to hear your comments on this.